larrytao05/ohmyclaude/README.md

 ## Overview

-> ohmyclaude helps users fact check their reasoning as they write, using Claude as the reasoning engine behind the scenes to cross-check information among different source documents.
+> Logical.ly helps users fact check their reasoning as they write, using Claude as the reasoning engine behind the scenes to cross-check information among different source documents.
 > This app was built for writers who need to make sure that their every line is free of errors such as circular reasoning, contradictions, false premises, and more.
 > We implement knowledge trees in order to merge information across multiple documents to fact-check against the uploaded main document.